kolopdel-boop/ESP32-S3-ECG-Monitor/README.md

 ## Disclaimer

-This project is intended for **educational, simulation, and software-development purposes only**.
+This project is intended for educational, simulation, and software-development purposes only.

 It is not a medical device and should not be used for diagnosis, treatment, patient monitoring, or clinical decision-making.